Denied trade screening

+Lists

 With 80-plus denied trade lists already published, more items and checks need to be included in an exporter's validation process.
 Exporters demonstrating "reasonable care" should perform screenings on a periodic basis as well as perform screenings throughout the movement of the goods within the supply chain.
 With more country-specific rules being applied, countries have their own denied party lists, some of which include: